Your Old Wedding Dress

 Renew, re-design or up-cycle?

-You have SO many choices when it comes to what to do with your old wedding dress, and they’re all the book, but here’s a little taster..
+You have SO many choices when it comes to what to do with your old wedding dress, but here's a little taster of the possibilities.

 1. REDISCOVER YOUR DRESS

 Every dress is different, and each will have potential.
 I would recommend taking your wedding dress out of its box or bag, and assessing it simply as a garment hanging on a hanger.
-In my book (which you can order HERE), I encourage you to consider it as a source of fabric.
+In my book, Relovable, which you can order directly from me (find out more HERE), I encourage you to consider it as a source of fabric.
 Maybe it has beading on it?
 Lace?
 What condition is it in?
-Not everyone gets their dress cleaned the moment they step out of it, so don’t worry if there are stains, nor does it matter if it no longer fits.
+Not everyone gets their dress cleaned the moment they step out of it, so don't worry if there are stains, nor does it matter if it no longer fits.
 Perhaps there is a horizontal join at the waist which might inspire you to consider separating the skirt part and using that as a garment on its own?
-For now, you’re just getting used to handling it, and enjoying a little wallow down memory lane.
+For now, you're just getting used to handling it, and enjoying a little wallow down memory lane.

 2. CHANGING YOUR DRESS